KDE/documentation-develop-kde-org/content/hig/icons/monochrome/action.md

 such as colorblindness to get the message.
 {{< /do >}}
 {{< dont src="/hig/action-accessibility-color-dont.png" >}}
-Don't only rely on color to convey information--- this makes it harder for users with colorblindness to distinguish two like icons apart.
+Don't only rely on color to convey information — this makes it harder for users with colorblindness to distinguish two like icons apart.
 {{< /dont >}}
 {{< /compare >}}